UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > ~~~
 >
 > For example, if you wanted to see which versions of [Scikit-learn](https://scikit-learn.org/stable/),
-> a popular Python library for machine learning, were available, you would run the following.
+> a popular Python library for machine learning, are available, you would run the following.
 >
 > ~~~
 > $ conda search scikit-learn